AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-After conducting a few other aggregations, I moved on to analyzing and comparing the total rides by month through visualization.
-I ran the following code to produce the chart below.
+After conducting a few other aggregations, I moved on to visually analyzing and comparing total rides by month.

 ```
 all_trips_V2 %>%